Women in Tech Africa

-Women in Tech Africa (WiTA) is an organization with a focus on entrepreneurship expansion and multiplying the numbers of females in technology especially in Africa.
+Women in Tech Africa (WiTA) is an organization with a focus on entrepreneurship expansion and multiplying the numbers of females in technology, especially in Africa.
 It was founded by Ethel D Cofie.
-Over the years, WiTA has strategically focused on enabling women to drive Africa's growth story and create impact on personal life through technology.
-Currently, its target audience comprises aspiring female tech entrepreneurs between the ages of 18–40.
+Over the years, WiTA has strategically focused on enabling women to drive Africa's growth story and create an impact on personal life through technology.
+Currently, its target audience comprises aspiring female tech entrepreneurs between the ages of 18 and 40.
 Women in Tech Africa is the largest group on the continent with membership across 30 countries globally with physical chapters in Ghana, Malawi, Zimbabwe, Somaliland, Germany, Ireland, Kenya, Tanzania and Mauritius.